1.

 Explanation:C) Mantle cell lymphoma

-The Mantle Cell Lymphoma International Prognostic Index (MIPI) has been designed to stratify MCL patients into risk groups (low, intermediate or high risk) based on clinical prognostic factors, such as age, performance status, Wbc count and lactate dehydrogenase (LDH) level.
+The Mantle Cell Lymphoma International Prognostic Index (MIPI) has been designed to stratify MCL patients into risk groups (low, intermediate or high risk) based on clinical prognostic factors, such as age, performance status, white blood cell count and lactate dehydrogenase (LDH) level.

-In addition to CCND1, SOX11 is a diagnostic antigen in MCL.
-Cyclin D1- (CCND1 negative) mantle cell lymphomas are not well characterized.
-SOX11 has been identified recently as a reliable biomarker of MCL that is also expressed in the cyclin D1 negative variant.
-Data sets have demonstrated that Cyclin D1 negative MCL patients are clinically and biologically similar to the conventional cyclin D1(+) MCL.
+SOX11 is a diagnostic antigen seen in MCL.
+Cyclin D1- (CCND1 negative) Mantle cell lymphomas are not well characterized.
+SOX11 has been identified as a reliable biomarker of MCL that is also expressed in the cyclin D1 negative variant.
+Data sets have demonstrated that patients who have Cyclin D1 MCL (SOX11+) have disease that is clinically and biologically similar to patients with conventional cyclin D1(+) MCL.

 The most common biomarker for indolent disease: